 Google is organizing more and more things in its index based upon entity numbers.
 I have a couple of examples for you that show how they are being used.

-It’s possible that you may have missed a reference to Freebase Entities in a Google Research Blog post from 2013.
+You may have missed a reference to Freebase Entities in a Google Research Blog post from 2013.
 I missed it myself.
 The post is

 Improving Photo Search: A Step Across the Semantic Gap.

-In the post, the author (Chuck Rosenberg) tells us how they improve image searching at Google by labeling images with entities, rather than text strings.
-The entities they used are entities that you would find at a source such as Freebase.
+In the post, the author (Chuck Rosenberg) tells us how they improve image searching at Google by labeling images with entities rather than text strings.
+The entities they used are entities that you would find at a source, such as Freebase.
 He tells us that they use Freebase Machine ID numbers for those labels: